Localization and flexibilization in symplectic geometry: Liouville geometry background

 \end{itemize} \end{definition}

-\begin{remark} In this paper, we further require that all critical components consist of isolated points, i.e. are already Morsified.
+\begin{remark} In this paper, we further require that all critical components consist of isolated points, {ie }are already Morsified.
 A general Morse-Bott Weinstein sector can be put into this form by a $C^0$-small Liouville homotopy.
 Thanks to this assumption, any component intersecting the sectorial boundary is subcritical. \end{remark}

-\begin{examples}[Cotangent bundles of disks] There are two convenient Weinstein structures on the symplectic manifold $T^*D^n$, both with sectorial divisor $T^*S^{n-1}$.
+\begin{examples}[Cotangent bundles of disks] There are two convenient Morse-Bott Weinstein structures on the symplectic manifold $T^*D^n$, both with sectorial divisor $T^*S^{n-1}$.

-The first arises from the Morse-Bott structure on $T^*S^{n-1}$, which has $S^{n-1}$ as the zero locus.
+The first arises from the standard Morse-Bott structure on the divisor $(T^*S^{n-1}, \lambda_{std})$, which has $S^{n-1}$ as the zero locus.
 We call this the {\em standard} Weinstein structure.

-The second arises naturally when the divisor has two isolated critical points of index $0$ and $n-1$, and the Weinstein structure.
+The second arises naturally when the divisor is given the Weinstein structure $(T^*S^{n-1}, \lambda_{Morse})$ nduced by a Morse function on $S^{n-1}$ with two isolated critical points of index $0$ and $n-1$.

 Both structures further contain an index $n$ critical point on the interior.
 See Figure \ref{fig: Weinstein_TDn}, where we depict the Liouville vector fields restricted to the zero-section $D^n$.
 Note that any vector field on $M$ has a canonical extension to a Liouville field on $T^*M$. \end{examples}